Kaiqi-Liang/CITS5503-Labs/Practice Questions/exams.md

 You have been asked to set up the ability to automatically build and test code updated in a repository.
 Discuss which AWS service you would use to do this, and the steps involved in getting it to work.
 What information would be needed in the configuration file for this service?

     CodeBuild can be used to build source code, run unit tests and produce artifacts that are ready to deploy.

+    Steps:

+    1. Create the source code.
+    2. Create the buildspec file.
+    3. Create S3 buckets to store the build input and output.
+    4. Upload the source code and the buildspec file to S3.
+    5. Create the build project.
+    6. Run the build.
+    7. View the build information in CloudWatch Logs.
+    8. Get the build output from S3.

+    Information needed in the configuration files:

+    1. version of the config
+    2. phases
+    3. commands to run in each phrase
+    4. name of the files to be produced by CodeBuild (artifacts)

 ### Question 7.
 Machine Learning (10 points)